Date of Award:

 From these analyses, it appears that these semi-desert communities are closed (the available resources are totally used) and replacement of individuals is somewhat random following more or less random death.

-Rea, Kenneth Harold, "Plant Demographics Studies of Tall Threetip Sagebrush-Grass Vegetation on the Eastern Snake River Plains, Idaho" (1976).
+Rea, Kenneth Harold, "Plant Demographic Studies of Tall Threetip Sagebrush-Grass Vegetation on the Eastern Snake River Plains, Idaho" (1976).
 All Graduate Theses and Dissertations.
 3233.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .